firstrex/mini-project-sqe/README.md

 # Unison Senior Quality Engineer Mini-Project
 For this mini-project you will need to complete 2 steps.
+The first will be to come up with a test plan to test a fictional notepad application that includes a web user interface, a reminder notification system, and a RESTful API.
+The second step will be to create some automated tests for the API.
 This project will assess your written communication skills, ability to generate test plans for both manual and automated tests, and create automated tests for a simple API.

 _**Please fork this repository and send us the Github link when you are finished.
 Be prepared to present your plans to a small team.**_